dtoczala/watson-landing-page/README.md

 - [Visual Recgnition with ASP.NET](https://github.com/watson-developer-cloud/visual-recognition-aspnet) - Simple starter application in ASP.NET which uses the IBM Watson Visual Recognition service.
 ---
 # Common Use Cases
 This section will cover some of the basic patterns and cognitive use cases that are implemented using the Watson services.
+Ryan Anderson has a blog post on [common design patterns and use cases for cognitive development](https://www.linkedin.com/pulse/cognitive-bucket-list-leveraging-design-patterns-value-ryan-anderson) which I suggest you take 5 minutes to read.

 ## Chatbots